 As you let your fingers do the walking through the catalogs, keep the following parameters in mind.
 It will help you select the right seeds for your growing conditions and climate.

-- Which zone are you?
+- Which zone are you in?
 Check climate suitability.
 Kodiak Island, where I live, is a temperate rainforest climate.
 Long summer days.
 But cool.
 Which about you?
 If you’re not sure, ask or look up your plant hardiness zone by zip code at the US Department of Agriculture website.

 - Watch out for pest and disease resistance: Catalogs list which varieties are prone to certain diseases.
-For example, potatoes (scab), lettuce (gray mold), summer squash (blossom end-rot, tomatoes (fusarium wilt).
-If you’re dealing with pests, you might find my article on natural solutions for controlling plant pests especially helpful.
+For example, potatoes (scab), lettuce (gray mold), summer squash (blossom end-rot, and tomatoes (fusarium wilt).
 Many catalogs provide glossaries in the back.

 - Check for days to maturity: This is the time from sowing seeds to when you can expect to begin harvesting.
 Important if you have a short growing season.